-The pandemic has made remote work a serious part of our life.
+The pandemic has made remote work or work from home a serious part of our life.
 To help us get better, I've compiled a list of the best remote working tools.

 The list includes newer tools that were made primarily for the remote working audience in mind.
 I call them "remote-first tools".